 Available across our generator families

 The technical advancements we’ve made across our air, hydrogen, and water-cooled generators will help you achieve higher availability with a lower risk of forced shut down and reduced planned-maintenance time for your steam, industrial, and nuclear power plants.

 Generator Health Monitoring is our digital platform for monitoring partial discharge, rotor flux, shaft voltages, stator end-winding vibrations, and stator bar temperatures.

 Our range of robots allows rotor inspections in place, including core testing, visual inspection, stator slot wedging tightness check, and retaining ring outer and inner surfaces.

 The GIGATOP 4-pole generator is the most powerful water-cooled generator in the world and is designed for high reliability and efficiency for your nuclear power plant.

-The GIGATOP 2-pole generator features a hydrogen & water-cooled system that maintains high efficiency in steam power plants.
+The GIGATOP 2-pole generator features a hydrogen and water-cooled system that maintains high efficiency in steam power plants.
 Learn more from GE Steam Power.

 In 2019, China’s largest nuclear power generator in service installed one of our Gigatop 4-pole generators for their nuclear power plant—which boasts a rating of 1,660 MW and a load factor of 82.2%, helping supply 12 TWh of electricity to the Chinese grid.

 That same year, another GIGATOP 4-pole generator rated 1,495 MW produced 11.6 TWh of low-carbon electricity for the French grid, representing an 88.6% load factor.
 This equals the average yearly consumption of 2,500,000 households.